Deciding what to do when you separate

 It’s usually best if you can arrange this between yourselves - this is called a ‘family based child arrangement’.

 You can get free advice from Child Maintenance Options (CMO) if you need help agreeing.
 CMO is a free service from the Department for Work and Pensions (DWP).

-If you can’t come to an agreement yourselves, you can apply to a scheme run by the Child Maintenance Service.
+If you can’t come to an agreement yourselves, you can apply to a service run by the Child Maintenance Service.
 You’ll have to pay a fee to apply.

 Deciding what to do with your home